Claude MCP integration

 3. Inspect code context: Claude can list session files and retrieve file content, including before-and-after diffs for dev sessions.

-Setting up the Claude Desktop integration with Alloy requires an Alloy MCP API key and a Claude Desktop MCP server entry.
+Setting up Claude Desktop with an MCP key

 1. Navigate to your workspace settings in Alloy.